How to Freeze Selected Panes in Excel (4 Suitable Examples)

 Related Content: How to Freeze Multiple Panes in Excel (4 Criteria)

-• Then select Table from the Tables group.
+• Select Table from the Tables group.

 converting a range into table